-The compatibility of existing browser with HTML5 content must be evaluated.
+The compatibility of the existing browser with HTML5 content must be evaluated.
 Support of LMS needs to be ascertained for mobile learning courses.

 The paragraph type for each section must be well defined for optimum results.
-The main heading section comes first and in the steps section, numbering must be provided if the same is needed.
+The main heading section comes first and in the steps section, the numbering must be provided if the same is needed.

 For enjoying better XML conversion services, attributes must be well defined.
 They carry significant details about the section or paragraph element.
-You can bring the learning module’s title along with the name of author and date of release using the ‘title type’ attribute, for example.
+You can bring the learning module’s title along with the name of the author and date of release using the ‘title type’ attribute, for example.

 Once the sections have been identified, rewriting of the content should be done to ensure compatibility with the finalized structure.
-Prior to conversion, all content should be modified as per the structure.
+Before conversion, all content should be modified as per the structure.